redox-os/redox/CONTRIBUTING.md

     - Using Redox, filing issues for bugs and needed features
     - Web dev (redox website, separate repo)
     - Unit tests
-- If you are fluent in Rust:
+- If you are fluent in Rust, but not OS Development:
     - Apps
     - Shell development
     - High-level code